namikazebadri/AnsibleScripts/README.md

 ## Run Other Containers

-You can any other containers listed in the __docker__ folder in this repository.
+You can any other containers listed in the __compose__ folder in this repository.
 These files are come from [this](https://gist.github.com/namikazebadri) gist.